 Q: What threats do saguaros face?

 A: Despite being desert warriors, saguaros face threats like habitat loss (thanks, urban sprawl), invasive species, climate change, and even vandalism.
 Plus, diseases like bacterial necrosis can damage or kill them.
+In recent years, extreme summer heat has been responsible for mass saguaro deaths across the southern part of Arizona (especially in urban areas where the heat is trapped and the air temperature remains high through the night).
 Respect the cactus—it’s tougher than you think, but not invincible.

 Q: What is a "crested" saguaro, and why do they look like that?